sagemath/trac_to_gh/Issue 4348.md

 ```
 Assignee: @williamstein

 finish getting doctesting for the magma interface to 100%.
-Just private methods at this point.
+Just private methods at this point.needs

 Issue created by migration from https://trac.sagemath.org/ticket/4348